Charles Hodge: Biography

-Charles Hodge's father, Hugh, was the son of a Scotsman who emigrated from Northern Ireland early in the eighteenth century.
+Charles Hodge's father, Hugh, was the son of Andrew Hodge who was a successful international businessman emigrated from Northern Ireland early in the eighteenth century.
 Hugh graduated from Princeton College in 1773 and served as a military surgeon in the Revolutionary War, after which he practiced medicine in Philadelphia.

-He married well-born Bostonian orphan Mary Blanchard in 1790.
-The Hodge's first three sons died in the Yellow Fever Epidemic of 1793 and another yellow fever epidemic in 1795.
-Their first son to survive childhood, Hugh Lenox, was born in 1796.
-Hugh Lenox would become an authority in obstetrics, and he would remain especially close with Charles, often assisting him financially.
+Hugh married Bostonian orphan Mary Blanchard, Hodge's mother, in 1790.

+Hodge's two brothers died in the Yellow Fever Epidemic of 1793 and another yellow fever epidemic in 1795.
+Hugh Lenox, was born in 1796 and survived his childhood.
+He is Charles Hodge's brother.
+Hugh Lenox became an authority in obstetrics.
+He maintained a good relationship with Charles and provided financial assistance to him.
 Charles was born on December 27, 1797.
 His father died seven months later of complications from the yellow fever he had contracted in the epidemic of 1795.
-They were brought up by relatives, many of whom were wealthy and influential.
-Mary Hodge made sacrifices and took in boarders in order to put the boys through school.
+They were brought up by relatives and Mary Hodge.
 She, with the help of the family's minister Ashbel Green, also provided the customary Presbyterian religious education using the Westminster Shorter Catechism.
 They moved to Somerville, New Jersey in 1810 in order to attend a classical academy, and again to Princeton in 1812 in order to enter Princeton College, a school originally organized to train Presbyterian ministers.
 As Charles prepared to enter the college, Princeton Theological Seminary was being established by the Presbyterian Church as a separate institution for training ministers in response to a perceived inadequacy in the training ministers were receiving at the university as well as the perception that the college was drifting from orthodoxy.
 Also in 1812, Ashbel Green, the Hodge's old minister, became president of the college.

-At Princeton, the first president of the new seminary, Archibald Alexander, took a special interest in Hodge, assisting him in Greek and taking him with him on itinerant preaching trips.
-Hodge would name his first son after Alexander.
-Hodge became close friends with future Episcopalian bishops John Johns and Charles McIlvaine, and future Princeton College president John Mclean.
-In 1815, during a time of intense religious fervor among the students encouraged by Green and Alexander, Hodge joined the local Presbyterian church and decided to enter the ministry.
-Shortly after completing his undergraduate studies he entered the seminary in 1816.
-The course of study was very rigorous, requiring students to recite scripture in the original languages and to use the dogmatics written in Latin in the 17th century by Reformed scholastic Francis Turretin as a theological textbook.
+Archibald Alexander, the initial president of Princeton Seminary, offered help to Hodge.
+He instructing him Greek and accompanying him on itinerant preaching excursions.
+Hodge named his first son after Alexander.
+Hodge developed close friendships with future Episcopalian bishops John Johns and Charles McIlvaine, as well as future Princeton College president John Mclean.
+In 1815, amid a period of intense religious fervor among the students inspired by Green and Alexander, Hodge joined the local Presbyterian church and resolved to enter the ministry.
+He enrolled at the seminary shortly after finishing his undergraduate studies in 1816.
+The course of study was tough, forcing students to recite scripture in its original languages and employ the dogmatics written in Latin in the 17th century by Reformed scholastic Francis Turretin as a theological textbook.
 Professors Alexander and Samuel Miller also inculcated an intense piety in their students.